lf-edge/eve/docs/HARDWARE-MODEL.md

 The initial steps of bringing up EVE-OS on a new hardware model are described in [HARDWARE-BRINGUP](./HARDWARE-BRINGUP.md), and the necessary BIOS support and setup in [BIOS-FIRMWARE](./BIOS-FIRMWARE.md).

+In order for the controller and EVE-OS to assign resources like memory and I/O devices each hardware device it needs a model file, hence such a file needs to be created and validated/tested that it corresponds to the hardware.

-Once that is completed the next steps are to develop a model file, followed by validating/testing that model file and also testing other hardware aspects such as the hardware watchdog and LED/LCD.
+Finally there is a need to test other hardware aspects such as the hardware watchdog timer and LED/LCD with EVE-OS.

 ## Model description files